jeriewang/Latin-Helper/README.md

+### The latest release can be found at https://github.com/pkqxdd/Latin-Helper/releases

 ### UPDATE Apr.
 18: Minor release 0.2.3 (Bugs Fix)
 ### UPDATE Apr.
 14: Windows and Mac Version is now online.
 Thanks Henry Yong's for his contribution to this software.